Animas River in Durango Colorado

 Gold Medal reach near Durango

-A regulation-sensitive trout reach where exact boundaries and gear rules need a CPW check before fishing.
+A rule-sensitive trout reach where exact boundaries and gear rules need a CPW check before fishing.

 Bridge and town-walk access